-Coarse feedback is provided by the LSA (Fig. \ref{fig:Currents_qualities_profiles}(A)) which measures laser spectra across a $56\ \text{THz}$ range with a resolution of $3.8\ \text{GHz}$.
+Coarse feedback is provided by the LSA (Fig. \ref{fig:Currents_qualities_profiles}(A)) which measures laser spectra across a $56\ \text{THz}$ range.
 As a metric of lock quality, we use the $L^2$ inner product of the normalized follower spectrum with the previously recorded seed spectrum.
 Since the linewidths of both the seed and locked follower are three orders of magnitude smaller than the resolution of the LSA, we find that the LSA alone does not provide a sufficiently precise feedback metric.

 Fine feedback is provided by the FPI (Fig. \ref{fig:Currents_qualities_profiles}(B)).
 Scanning the FPI's cavity length changes the frequency classes of the follower spectrum that can transmit through the cavity.
 When the unlocked follower laser is sent into the cavity, there is no change in transmitted power over the course of the scan because the spectrum has no features finer than the $1.5\ \text{GHz}$ free spectral range (see Fig. 2(A), purple curve).
 When the follower is locked, a significant fraction of its total power is localized near the frequency of the seed laser.
 Therefore, a transmission peak appears periodically as the cavity length is scanned.
 The maximum power transmitted over the course of the scan serves as the second feedback metric \cite{Saxberg2016}.